Most and Least Allergenic Foods for Babies - Baby Chick

 Chicken, turkey, and lamb are generally considered to be low-allergenic foods for babies.
 If tolerated, these proteins can be alternated in your baby’s diet and served with a veggie and carbohydrate for a balanced meal.

-While some foods are generally well-tolerated, a handful of foods are commonly known to trigger allergic reactions.
+Certain foods are responsible for the majority of food allergy reactions in children.
 According to Dr. Sears, some of the most allergenic foods for babies include:7

 • Peanuts